kkphoenixgx/Programming-Classes/Docker/Containers.md

 2023-04-29
 tags: [index Docker](index%20Docker.md)

+Containers are virtual containers that encapsulates some app or some process, databases...
+Some kind of production that will be running in the container's environment

 ## Setting up a Container

 To run our container, we need a dockerfile to run all the enviroment, just like it: